-Persian Slow Roasted Lamb.
-Moreish and divine is the best way to describe this slow cooked lamb.
+Moreish and divine, this Persian Slow Roasted Lamb is perfect to share with the family.
 The exotic scents that fill the kitchen while cooking this dish are incredible.

 2 – 2.5kg Leg of lamb, bone in

 ¼ cup (60ml) olive oil

 2 whole garlic bulbs, cloves separated, peeled and lightly smashed

 ¼ cup (60g) Persian Spice Mix + 2 tbsp extra (see recipe below)

 2 onions, peeled, cut into wedges

 To prepare the lamb: lightly score the fat on the lamb.
 Cut plenty of small deep slits into the lamb for the garlic cloves to fit into.

 Place the lamb into a large roasting dish.
 Drizzle the olive oil over the lamb and stuff the garlic cloves into the slits.